mrwalakala/mrwalakala.github.io/_posts/2019-05-24-duplicate-gliderecord.markdown

 permalink: duplicate-gliderecord
 ---

-A simple way for creating a new gliderecord from another one.
+A simple way to create a new gliderecord from another one.

 Please, look at the number 5 if you use the [autonumbering feature][sn-autonumbering]